kelvinngaming/DD-windows-svr-2025-GCP/README.md

 11. Note: This windows are not activated !
 Please get the Genuine Key from microsoft

-12. Credits thanks to teddysun for the wondefull InstallNET.sh script and vhd file from me.
+12. Credits thanks to Teddysun for the wondefull InstallNET.sh script and vhd file from me.